 Birding in the Sierra Nevada: The Lorenzo reserve

 There are 1900 species of birds in Colombia.
 It’s 20% of the total number of species on the planet!
-Pretty impressive numbers, don’t you think?
+Pretty impressive numbers.

 The Sierra Nevada of Santa Marta is one of the best places to observe them in Colombia.
-More than 635 species have been recorded in this small area (only 1.5% of the area of Colombia).
+More than 635 species have been recorded in this small area (only 1.5% of Colombia).

 The odds to observe birds are higher early in the morning or late in the afternoons.
 Don’t forget your binoculars!